 Aussie native, Aaron Brooks made his way to Miami to launch the modern steakhouse EDGE Steak & Bar in November 2011.
 A journey that took him from the Gold Coast to Vancouver and then Boston, Brooks has orbited around cultures and cuisines, from Pan-Asian to New England.
 Passion about his profession, he finds culinary inspiration from each destination, offering a sense of place with his cuisine.
 At EDGE he features Latin flavors and influences with its bright and fresh flavors: tartares spiked with Peruvian aji Amarillo, citrusy ceviches and earthy chorizo croquetas.

-Brooks is excited to be working with EDGE's modern take on the steakhouse in a luxurious location on Miami's Brickell Avenue.
 His focus is on farm-to-table prime products, all-natural ingredients and perfect techniques.
 The better-tasting natural grass-fed beef – from family-owned Creekstone Farms in Arkansas – comes in smaller cuts; the intense heat of the special Infra-red grill it’s cooked on seals in juices and tenderness and creates a fabulous crust on the outside.
-There’s more meat and less fat to the slow-cooked Berkshire Pork belly from Iowa.
-As for the seafood, “We go local with mahi, Corvina, wahoo, stone crabs – they’re awesome, the best crabs I’ve ever eaten, and fresh Florida spiny lobster,” explains Brooks.
+As for the seafood, “We go local with mahi, corvina, snapper, and stone crabs– they’re awesome, the best crabs I’ve ever eaten, and fresh Florida spiny lobster,” explains Brooks.
 “But we also bring in the best of East Coast seafood,” he says.